hamhpc/ARSandbox/README.md

  % /usr/local/bin/CalibrateProjector -s 1024 768
 ```

 Very important: switch CalibrateProjector’s window to full-screen mode by pressing F11 before proceeding.
-Then [[https://youtu.be/EW2PtRsQQr0?t=10m10s|follow the instructions in this video]], starting at 10:10.
+Then [follow the instructions in this video]](https://youtu.be/EW2PtRsQQr0?t=10m10s), starting at 10:10.

 Create a capture tool and bind it to the "2" key.
 This will allow you to re-capture a background image after you've changed the topography of the sand.